adityak54/react/README.md

-# alag alag branches me alag alag chapters hain
+# Workflow of this Repository

+Different branches contain different chapters
+The ReadMe file attached to each branch tells briefly about the topic covered in that chapter